gomezbl/redentities/README.md

 Red Entities is focused on minimal typing when accesing data and the definition of database models using schemas (simple json objects).

+A model is defined in a json object, called *schema*.

+Data access (inserts, selects, removes and updates), are done by *selectors* for a fast an simple writing of the sentences.

 ## Database engines supported

 Tested with: